syncfusion-content/javascript-docs/js/api/ejTreeView.md

 To add a Node or collection of nodes in TreeView.
-If target tree node is specified, then the given nodes are added as child of target tree node, otherwise nodes are added in TreeView.
+When the target tree node is specified, the given nodes are added as child of target tree node, otherwise nodes are added in TreeView.

 <table class="params">
 <thead>